phildiderichsen/MeMo-Fraktur-OCR-code/README.md

 Annotations (including <sentence> segmentation) from a CONLL file per novel can now be added.

 See my OneNote and the README for Text Tonsorium output set 502-final (in Downloads) for notes.

+## Notes on different frequency lists

+I experimented with a number of frequency lists.

+- freqs1 = frequency_dict_da_sm.txt (Ross' original unigram list.
+Common Crawl data?)
+- freqs2 = meta/unigrams_brandes_adl.txt (Dorte's unigram freqlist from the Brandes texts and ADL texts in 'Træningskorpus, april 2020')
+- freqs3 = unigrams_brandes_adl_ods.txt (freqs2 plus tokens from ODS with freq = 1 if they are not on the freqs2 list)
+- freqs4 = unigrams_brandes_adl_da.txt (freqs2, *not lowercased*, plus tokens from freqs1 if they are not on the freqs2 list)
+- freqs5 = unigrams_brandes_adl_da_sm.txt (freqs2, *lowercased*, plus tokens from freqs1 if they are not on the freqs2 list)
+- bifreqs1 = bigrams_dict_da_sm.txt (Ross' original bigram list.
+Common Crawl Data?)
+- bifreqs2 = bigrams_brandes_adl.txt (Dorte's bigram freqlist from the Brandes texts and ADL texts in 'Træningskorpus, april 2020')

+Observations:

+- Freqs5 gives the best overall performance, better than freqs1.
+(And a tiny bit better than freqs4, which as a slightly lower match percentage, and slightly more error types).
+- Using bifreqs1 or bifreqs2 makes no difference.
+- Freqs2 has the best performance on the most frequent errors (e.g. only half the ø=o errors compared to freqs1).
+However, overall performance is far worse than freqs1.
+(Also, there are many more error types).
+- Adding all ODS tokens should be explored further.
+Freqs3 has substantially better performance than freqs2.
+- How to best combine freqs2's good performance on frequent errors with freqs1's overall good performance?
+Freqs5 is the current best option, but why ...